Patio Covers for Rain & Snow in BC (2026 Guide): Built for Okanagan Winters

 Do I need to remove snow from my patio cover?

-If your cover is properly engineered for your location’s snow load, you shouldn’t need to remove snow under normal conditions.
-However, after exceptional snowfalls exceeding design loads, removal may be prudent.
-Never use metal tools that could damage the surface.
+If your cover is over-built for BC winters and sized for your location, you shouldn’t need to remove snow under normal conditions.
+After an exceptional snowfall it can still be smart to clear it — just never use metal tools that could damage the surface.

 What slope is needed for patio cover drainage?